 For this reason, the materials were designed to fit in a small child’s hands, allowing them to more completely experience the presented concept.
 The materials actively engage the child’s senses, including tactile, visual, muscular, kinesthetic, and baric (weight).
 In Montessori math, The Spindle Boxes are no exception.

 The wooden spindles are introduced after the child has a solid understanding of the quantities 1-10 and recognizes the corresponding numeric symbols.
 This activity is introduced prior to the Zero Game and is the child’s introduction to the concept of zero.

 The initial step in presenting this Montessori activity is ensuring the child is familiar with the written numerals.
 This is done by asking the child to name the numbers, in numerical order and at random.

 The rest of the presentation is very straightforward and simply involves matching the number of spindles to the corresponding number slot.

 Along with the spindles, you should include ribbons, elastics, or pipe cleaners to bind the spindles.
 You can pick the binding materials based on your child’s abilities.

 Binding the quantities is an important step because it reinforces that the quantity that has been counted is a set.
 When the activity is complete and all the quantities are bound, you may ask the child to make some observations about each bunch.

 The child might pick up the bundle of eight and comment that it is heavier than the bundle of two.
 Or they might comment on how much space the different quantities take up in their hands.

-This is a fun activity and, after the initial presentation by the parent or teacher, can be done on the child’s own, as their is a built in control of error; the total number of wooden spindles included in the set.
+This is a fun activity and, after the initial presentation by the parent or teacher, can be done on the child’s own.
+This is because there is a built-in control of error; the total number of wooden spindles included in the set.